 Yes, proceed when prompted.
 Your 30 day trial of messaging will begin.

 In order to send messages to users of your app, you must configure one or more messaging gateways.
-For push notifications, this means configuring the Apple Push Notification Service (APNS) and/or Firebase Cloud Messaging (FCM), uploading your push certificates to Kumulos and then integrating the SDK.
+For mobile push notifications, this means configuring the Apple Push Notification Service (APNS) and/or Firebase Cloud Messaging (FCM), uploading your push certificates to Kumulos and then integrating the SDK.
 For in-app messaging, you simply need to integrate the SDK.
+There is no additional configuration required for web push notifications.

 CONFIGURE NOW or, expand 'Messaging' in the left menu and select 'Configuration'.